Contact us at 914-666-4665

 Lyme Disease Misdiagnosis: Why It Happens & What to Know

 Lyme Disease Misdiagnosis: Why It Happens & What to Know Lyme disease misdiagnosis occurs more often than many clinicians realize, particularly when symptoms evolve across multiple organ systems.
 Patients may present with fatigue, cognitive changes, pain, or neurologic symptoms that resemble conditions such as multiple sclerosis, fibromyalgia, chronic fatigue syndrome, or depression.
-As symptoms shift
+Some patients with

 Lyme Disease Misdiagnosis: Why It Happens & What to Know Read More »